CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-laravel.md

 ### Optional: configure task scheduling

-If your app uses [task scheduling](https://laravel.com/docs/scheduling), you need to configure a cron:
+If your app uses [task scheduling](https://laravel.com/docs/scheduling), you need to configure a cron to run the scheduling process:

 1. Create a `clevercloud/cron.json` file in your project, containing: